OptMap: Geometric Map Distillation via Submodular Maximization: Optimal Geometric Map Distillation

-\cref{alg:reduced_set_selection} gives our method for selecting a reduced input set (denoted as $R$) with individual elements $r_{i}$.
-The elements of the reduced set are selected such that they all have at least $\mathcal{E}$ path length between them if $\mathcal{E} \geq \sigma$.
+\cref{alg:reduced_set_selection} gives our method for selecting a reduced input set with individual elements $r_{i} \in R$.
+The elements of the reduced set are selected such that they all have at least $\mathcal{E}$ distance between sequential elements.
 We assume that when building a reduced input set, an injective mapping function $\theta: \mathbb{Z} \rightarrow \mathbb{Z}$ is saved which translates indices from the reduced set to the corresponding index in the full set such that $r_{i} = e_{\theta(i)}$.
-When optimizing \cref{eq:CEBC} with the reduced set, element weights are assigned as a sum over the distances between elements of the full input set such that $\hat{w}_{i} = \sum_{j=\theta(i-1)+1}^{\theta(i)}w_{j}$ (lines 3, 6, \& 10).
-Because we assume sequential descriptors are no further than $\sigma$ apart and $\mathcal{E} \geq \sigma$, the max reduced set weight is bounded by $\hat{w}_{i} \leq 2\mathcal{E}$.
-The total distance $d_{tot}$ is calculated the same way and therefore remains constant.
+It will thus be useful to formalize the relationship between reduced set elements and the full set elements which were omitted.
+We call the set of elements $\{e_{j} | j \in [\theta(i-1)+1, \theta(i-1)+2, ..., \theta(i)]\}$ the source set for $r_{i}$ and denote the set of indices for the $i$'th source set as $\eta_{i} = [\theta(i-1)+1, \theta(i-1)+2, ..., \theta(i)]$.
+Elements in $R$ are assigned a weighting (weights for the reduced set are denoted as $\hat{w}$) for the purpose of evaluating \cref{eq:CEBC_disc} which is equal to the sum of weights in their source set, i.e., $\hat{w}_{i} = \sum_{j\in \eta_{i}}w_{j}$.
+Intuitively, an element in the reduced set combines the value of all the elements of its source set.
+In the following lemma, we prove that any reduced set element and its source set are approximately the same distance to any solution.
+This follows under the assumption that all input set elements are close by continuity, i.e., $||e_{i} - e_{i-1}||_{2} < \sigma$.